Home / Reviews / Steelcase Leap V2

 Upper Back SupportLess coverage for tall usersBetter shoulder-blade support

-Arm AdjustabilityHeight + width only (early) / 4D (late)Full 4D standard
+Arm AdjustabilityHeight + width (early) / 4D (late)Full 4D standard

 The V2 is the better chair for most buyers.
-The taller backrest provides better upper back and shoulder support, the 4D arms are standard, and the overall ergonomic refinements make a noticeable difference during long sessions.
-The V1 is worth considering only if you find one at a steep discount ($150 to $250) and want to test the Leap V2’s philosophy before committing to a V2.
+The taller backrest, standard 4D arms, and refined ergonomics make a noticeable difference in long sessions.
+The V1 is worth considering only at a steep discount (under $250) if you want to test the Leap philosophy before committing to a V2.

 Specifications and Materials